rcxwhiz/rcxwhiz.github.io/views/projects/eleventy-website.md

 ## Stack

-I ran into [eleventy](https://11ty.dev) pretty quickly, and was allured by the promise that it's new, trendy and minimal.
-I looked around at alternative projects, like Astro and Next.js, but I decided they might both by a little overkill for what I needed.
+I ran into [eleventy](https://11ty.dev) pretty quickly and was allured by the promise that it's new, trendy, and minimal.
+I looked around at alternative projects, like Astro and Next.js, but I decided they might both be a little overkill for what I needed.
 Eleventy got the vibe just right.

 I got an eleventy node project setup, and from what I saw you do a lot of configuration through the `.eleventy.js` file.
-I don't know if I'm abusing that, but that's were all my configuration is, which is nice.
+I don't know if I'm abusing that, but that's where all my configuration is, which is nice.

-I got the hang of the nunjucks & markdown templating pretty quick.
-It's easy to build the site (`/npx @11ty/eleventy`) and it's easy to setup a file watcher + local server (`/npx @11ty/eleventy --serve`).
+I got the hang of the nunjucks & markdown templating pretty quickly.
+It's easy to build the site (`/npx @11ty/eleventy`) and it's easy to set up a file watcher + local server (`/npx @11ty/eleventy --serve`).

 I went with Bootstrap as usual for my css framework.
 Eleventy didn't support scss by default, but they had an easy guide for how to configure it, so that was a nice balance of you get exactly what you need.